Sunset at West Lake, Ho Tay

 Duration of tour: 03 – 3.5 hours

-16:30 You start your excellent street food walking tour in the Old Quarter of Hanoi along the perimeter of the market, dozens of street hawkers sell a staggering variety of produce from live seafood to exotic fruits and spices.
-Our expert English-speaking local guide will give you an insight into the intricacies and traditions of Vietnamese food culture including details on ingredients and historical backgrounds of popular northern dishes.
-You eat as you go, trying seasonal fruits and sampling a tasty French-inspired snack from a street cart.
+17:00: You start your excellent street food walking tour in the Old Quarter of Hanoi along the perimeter of the Hang Be market, dozens of street hawkers sell a staggering variety of produce from live seafood to exotic fruits and spices.
+Our expert local guide will give you an insight into the intricacies and traditions of Vietnamese food culture including details on ingredients and historical backgrounds of popular northern dishes.
+You eat as you go, trying seasonal fruits.

-Your local guide will then take you to one of Hanoi’s best kept secrets, a hidden café with stunning views over the picturesque Hoan Kiem lake.
+For dessert, you have the choice between a pretty mini dumplings with a chunk of palm sugar at their heart (Banh troi tau) or a sweet soup made from different kinds of bean or lotus (che).
+Finish the evening at a hidden café with stunning views over the picturesque Hoan Kiem Lake.
 This hard-to-find café is one of the few left in the city that still serves egg coffee (Cafe trung), a scrumptious local delicacy that you will sample whilst admiring the hustle and bustle of the city centre below.
-Or, if coffee is not your style, a cold beer awaits!
+Or, if coffee is not your style, a cold beer awaits.

 08:00 Guide & driver meet you at your hotel, then transfer to cooking class.